rbcadaing/Carsties/README.md

     5. Material Icon Theme by Philipp Kief
     6. NuGet Gallery by pcislo
     7. PostgreSQL by Chris Kolkman
-    8.MongoDB for VS Code by mongodb.com
+    8. MongoDB for VS Code by mongodb.com

 # Create dotnet solution / project